grommet/grommet/src/js/components/DataTable/README.md

 **groupBy**

 Property to group data by.
-If object is specified
-      'property' is used to group data by, 'expand' accepts array of group keys that sets expanded groups and 'onExpand' is a function that will be called after expand button is clicked with an array of keys of expanded groups.

 ```
 string
-{
-  property: string,
-  expand: [string],
-  onExpand: function
-}
 ```

 **onMore**